Peter Beinart: Career

 Beinart worked at The New Republic as the managing editor from 1995 to 1997, then as senior editor until 1999, and as the magazine's editor from 1999 to 2006.
 For much of that time he also wrote The New Republic's "TRB" column, which was reprinted in the New York Post and other newspapers.
 From 2007 until 2009 he was a Senior Fellow at the Council on Foreign Relations.
 Beinart is Associate Professor of Journalism and Political Science at the City University of New York.
 He has written for Time, The New York Times, The New York Review of Books, and other periodicals.
-He has appeared on various TV news discussion programs and is a political commentator for CNN.
+He has appeared on various TV news discussion programs and is a political commentator for MSNBC.
 His editor-in-chief at the Forward called him a "wunderkind".
-In March 2012, Beinart launched a new blog, "Open Zion", at Newsweek/The Daily Beast.
 He was also a senior political writer for The Daily Beast.
-In 2012, Beinart was included on Foreign Policy magazine's list of 100 top global thinkers.
+On March 12, 2012, Beinart launched a new group blog, "Zion Square", renamed "Open Zion" two weeks later, at The Daily Beast/Newsweek.
+Also in 2012, Beinart was included on Foreign Policy magazine's list of 100 top global thinkers.

 On November 4, 2013, Haaretz announced that Beinart would be hired as a columnist beginning January 1, 2014.
-The same day, the Atlantic Media Company said he would join National Journal and write for The Atlantics website beginning in January.
-Beinart would cease operating his blog at The Daily Beast.
-In January 2017 he left Haaretz and became a columnist for The Forward, where he stayed until the beginning of 2020, when he joined Jewish Currents as an editor-at-large.
+The same day, the Atlantic Media Company said he would join National Journal and write for The Atlantic's website beginning in January, and a statement from The Daily Beast said "Open Zion" would cease.
+In 2017, Beinart left Haaretz and became a columnist for The Forward, where he stayed until 2020, when he joined Jewish Currents as an editor-at-large.

-In August 2018, Beinart said he was detained by Shin Bet at Israel's Ben Gurion Airport and questioned about his presence at West Bank protests and outspoken criticism of the Israeli government's policies toward the Palestinians.
+In August 2018, Beinart was detained by Shin Bet at Israel's Ben Gurion Airport and questioned about his presence at West Bank protests and outspoken criticism of the Israeli government's policies toward the Palestinians.
 Beinart called his experience "trivial" when compared to the experiences of others, particularly Palestinians and Palestinian Americans who travel through Israel's main airport.
-Prime Minister Benjamin Netanyahu spoke with Israeli security forces, was told that Beinart's detention was an administrative mistake, and that the country "welcomes all—critics and supporters alike."
+A statement issued by the Prime Minister's Office said Benjamin Netanyahu asked the Israeli security forces how it happened and was told that Beinart's detention was an administrative mistake.
+The statement continued, "Israel is an open society which welcomes all—critics and supporters alike."